christensenacademy/christensen-academy/modules/how-to-use-this-site/textpages/challenges-videos-textpages.md

 In essence, the Christensen Academy is my attempt at building examples of such student-paced learning modules.
 Sure, these modules can be used as part of a traditional course that attempts to educate a group of students at a uniform, teacher-controlled pace, but that's not really what they're indended for.

+**Note:** In my ideal world, I wouldn't be a one-man shop trying to create everything myself.
+Creating good student-paced learning modules isn't exactly easy.
+If you're interested in joining in, please let me know (cameron@christensenacademy.org).

 **Note:** It takes me a long time to record videos, write textpages, and design and write challenges.
-Because of this, many of the modules you currently see on the site are really works in progress.
-Even the most robust modules to date--the modules on Web design and development--are in need of further refinement.
+Because of this, many of the modules you currently see on christensenacademy.org are really works in progress.
+Even the most robust modules to date--the modules on [Web design and development](http://christensenacademy.org/#html-basics)--are in need of further refinement.
 The Christensen Academy will never be "finished."
 Rather, it will be continuously improved over time.

 ###Challenge Maps